Parallel curve: Geometric properties:

 If the given curve is polynomial (meaning that $x(t)$ and $y(t)$ are polynomials), then the parallel curves are usually not polynomial.
 In CAD area this is a drawback, because CAD systems use polynomials or rational curves.
 In order to get at least rational curves, the square root of the representation of the parallel curve has to be solvable.
-Such curves are called pythagorean hodograph curves and were investigated by R.T.
+Such curves are called Pythagorean hodograph curves and were investigated by R.T.
 Farouki.

 Parallel curves of an implicit curve

-Generally the analytic representation of a parallel curve of an implicit curve is not possible.
-Only for the simple cases of lines and circles the parallel curves can be described easily.
+Not all implicit curves have parallel curves with analytic representations, but this is possible in some special cases.
+For instance, the Pythagorean hodograph curves are rational curves with rational parallel curves, which can be converted to implicit representations.
+Another class of implicit rational curves with rational parallel curves is the parabolas.
+For the simpler cases of lines and circles the parallel curves can be described easily.